YameiSong/YameiSong.github.io/docs/_posts/2023-11-19-database-systems4.md

 in D that contains attributes that form a key of R.
 4. Eliminate redundant relations from the resulting set of relations in the relational database schema.
+    > A relation R is considered redundant if R is a projection of another relation S in the schema; alternately, R is subsumed by S.